TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/_index.md

 # Log Insight

-There are many useful information that only exists in the logs.
-They don't surface as alerts, metrics or events.
+Those of us who have experienced troubleshooting a VMware environment (or any enterprise infrastructure) know the importance of logs.
+In fact, it is the first thing that VMware Support and many other vendors support ask you.
+The reason is there are many useful information that only exists in the logs.
+They don’t surface as alerts, metrics or events.
 The information is not limited to just security and compliance.
 They cover availability and performance too.

-In this chapter, we will share a few practical use cases.
+Having said that, 99% of the logs are not useful.
+So how do you minimize the cost while maximizing the benefit?

 {{% children %}}